tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 **File:** [README.md](01-Stu_FinTech_Domains/README.md)

-### 6. Instructor Do: Review Investigate FinTech Trends/Domains (10 mins)
+### 6. Instructor Do: Review Investigate FinTech Domains (10 mins)

-* Now that students have had an opportunity to research the domains in fintech, it is time to facilitate another conversation about some of the information they have found
+Now that students have had an opportunity to perform their own research on the various domains in FinTech, it's time to facilitate a discussion amongst the class on each group's findings.

-* Pick a few groups, and have them share what they've discovered about any additional domains they may have found, and then ask a few others what they're excited for.
+* Have each group present their findings to the class one-by-one until all groups have presented.

+* Presentations should be quick, approximately `1-2` minutes.

 ---